isayasMatter/isayasmatter.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Gave an invited guest lecture on the Applications of Eye Tracking in VR in Dr. Victoria Interrante's VR class at the University of Minnesota.
+I gave a guest lecture on the Applications of Eye Tracking in VR in Dr. Victoria Interrante's CSCI 5619 - Virtual Reality and 3D Interaction class.